 You can keep rules to the minimum, allowing team members to contribute freely, while you use comments to ask for more information or tags to group related ideas together.

 Or you can ask people to stick to a set of rules: to cast a maximum number of votes, for example, or to format suggestions in a set of way.

-Advantages of a product idea board:
+Advantages of a product feedback board:

 - Capture suggestions in one place